sditullio/deep_comedy_ditullio_mercanti/README.md

 # deep_comedy_ditullio_mercanti
+The aim of this project is the creation of a neural network that generates (nonsense) tercets in Dante's style.

-Samuele Di Tullio, Davide Mercanti:
+Samuele Di Tullio, Davide Mercanti